 - 5.2.1 For lots with only one street frontage, the principal street frontage shall be that frontage.
 For lots with two street frontages, the shorter street frontage shall be the principal street frontage and the other street frontage the secondary street frontage. - 5.2.2 If the two street frontages are of equal length then the purchaser should contact the Design Review Panel to determine which street frontage will be designated as the principal street frontage for the purposes of these guidelines. - 5.2.3 Unless otherwise shown on a building envelope plan, dwelling siting must be in accordance with Section 5. - 5.2.4 Front entries should be clearly visible from the street and should include protruding elements such as a covered verandah or portico treatments to provide a sense of address.
-Where front doors are located on the side of the dwelling, a pathway and/or covered walk way will need to be constructed to direct people to a dwelling's entry. - 5.2.5 Habitable room windows should be located on the front facade and provide a clear view to the primary streetscape.
-They should be appropriately articulated as elements within the facade design and should not comprise single highlight windows.
-Highlight windows include feature windows located above eye level and do not provide a clear view out to the streetscape.
+Where front doors are located on the side of the dwelling, a pathway and or covered walk way will need to be constructed to direct people to a dwelling's entry. - 5.2.5 Habitable room windows should be located on the front facade and provide a clear view to the primary streetscape.
+They should be appropriately articulated as

-- 5.2.6 Articulate building facades along both primary and secondary streets as applicable; through the considered design of openings, balconies, varied materials, recessed and projected elements / upper storey in order to reduce the overall mass of the building.
+- elements within the facade design and should not comprise single highlight windows.
+Highlight windows include feature windows located above eye level and do not provide a clear view out to the streetscape. - 5.2.5.1 All lots within Stage 68A must ensure a clear view to the laneway is provided from a habitable room. - 5.2.6 Articulate building facades along both primary and secondary streets as applicable; through the considered design of openings, balconies, varied materials, recessed and projected elements / upper storey in order to reduce the overall mass of the building.
 Large, bulky buildings with unarticulated wall surfaces are discouraged. - 5.2.7 Where the dwelling incorporates a masonry façade, the window and door lintels and surrounds must be finished in the same masonry, and avoid the use of light-weight in fill panels.
 This applies to all sides of the building façade. - 5.2.8 Garages should be setback from the front facade and should not present as a dominant element when viewed from the street.

 For further detail on garages, please refer to Section 6.7 Garages.